VOL. IV - CHAPTER 9

 In 1901 Sarah was living at 512 Cobden Road, Brighton.
 Sarah, a 42 year old widow was employed as a dressmaker.
 Her son William J Mitchell, aged 19 was a grocers shop assistant.
 Eliza, aged 8, was also at the address but Evelyn is not listed.
 Also at the address is Alice Dilloway, aged 32, dressmaker, born London.
 She is described as Sarah's sister but is also single so presumably Dilloway is her family name.
 It is not at all clear how she fits in.

-- William Johnson Mitchell and Helen Jane Upton
+- William Johnson Mitchell and Helena Jane Upton

-In 1911 William and Helena were living at 2 Brunswick Row, Brighton.
+In the 1911 census (taken 2 April 1911) William and Helena were living at 2 Brunswick Row, Brighton.
 William, 29, was a "car man" for a provision dealer.
 There are four children listed

-￼The entry for William is then crossed out and the census records that the couple had 4 children of whom 1 had died.
-Had son William died between the completion and submission of the form?
+The entry for William is then crossed out and the census records that the couple had 4 children of whom 1 had died.

 William Johnson Mitchell (otherwise William John Mitchell) of 36 Carlyle Street, Elm Grove, Brighton died on 27 June 1958 at The General Hospital, Brighton.
 Administration was granted to Helena Jane Mitchell, widow.